lgorissen/k4d/lab 22/README.md

-## Exercises
+## 22.2 Exercises

 Well, the commands are in the above figures, and the sample files are in the `lab 22` directory.

+Just create a Pod with an `lgorissen/terra10` Container that has the config data as described above mounted.

-Try and clean up!
+And ... clean up!